telerik/blazor-docs/components/scheduler/resources.md

 #### Single Resource type in the scheduler using the default fields for the resource model

-The field names used for the resource model (Text, Value and Color) are the default ones, so you don't need to explicitly define them in the markup.
+The field names used for the resource model (`Text`, `Value` and `Color`) are the default ones, so you don't need to explicitly define them in the markup.

 >caption The result from the example below